Urban champeta

 Urban champeta is a subgenre of folk music and dance originating in the Atlantic coastal regions of Colombia, combining sounds of reggae, hip hop, dancehall, African rhythms, and contemporary electronic sounds.

 Evolution of the genre

-The origin of champeta began in the 1970s, when commercial boats brought African music to the coast of Cartagena.
+The origin of champeta began in the 1970s when commercial boats brought African music to the coast of Cartagena.
 African rhythms such as the soukous, highlife, mbguanga and other Caribbean rhythms such as the zouk and soca came to the coasts of Colombia.
-Champeta was created by the adaptation of these rhythms to the urban life of Cartagena, who created an authentic sound of their own based on their life experiences and urban living.
+Champeta was created by adapting these rhythms to the urban life of Cartagena, who created an authentic sound of their own based on their life experiences and urban living.